gustavosilvafh/gustavosilvafh/README.md

 <br/>

 <p>
 I'm Gustavo!
-I'm a frontend-focused FullStack JavaScript developer 🤓 looking to solve real-world 🌎 problems.
+I'm a frontend-focused FullStack JavaScript developer 🤓 looking to solve real-world problems 🌎 .
 I'm passionate about making open source more accessible, creating software and tools to help people and building a community.
 Star my repository if you find my project interesting, at least your star could help someone's intentions.
 <br/>
-Stacks I have worked with : React, Typescript, Python-Django, Node, Redux, SCSS, ReactComponent, SCRUM, GIT, LINUX.
+Stacks I have worked with : React, Typescript, Python-Django, Node, Next, Nest, ReactQuery Data Fetch with data cache, Redux, SCSS, ReactComponent, SCRUM, GIT, LINUX.
 <br/>
 Things I have recently experimented with : socket.io, SGBD'S, NestJS, Flutter and a lot of other ui-libs...
 <br/>